ArmandBahi/lovable-supabase-backup/doc/recover-files-service.md

 ## `getLastBackupDatas(): { table: string; data: Record<string, unknown>[] }[]`

 Combines `getLastBackupFiles()` with `parseBackupFile` for each path.
 The logical **table** name is the filename stem (basename without `.json`).

+---

+## `getLastBackupUsers(): Record<string, unknown>[]`

+Reads `<lastBackupFolder>/users.json` when present and returns parsed users.

+- Returns `[]` when `users.json` does not exist (users backup not enabled on that run).
+- Throws if the path exists but is not a file, or if JSON is invalid.

+---

+## `applyUserIdMappingToBackupDatas(datas, userIdMapping)`

+Applies user ID remapping to parsed backup table datasets before SQL import.

+- Input mapping format: `{ [backupUserId: string]: recoverUserId }`
+- For each row value:
+  - if the value is a string and exactly matches a key in `userIdMapping`, it is replaced.
+  - otherwise it is kept unchanged.
+- Returns a **new** dataset array (does not mutate input).